 Although it is a small country, Ghanaian foods are super fantastic and are waiting for you to explore.
-It is famous for its heroic struggles and its culinary pictures.
+Besides its heroic struggles, the country is also famous for its exquisite cuisine.
 It is hard to find a country with humble populations but diversified dishes like Ghana.

-Ghana consists of different ethnic groups, and they have brought their special recipes to adorn this masterpiece.
+Ghana consists of different ethnic groups, and they have brought their special recipes to adorn the country’s culinary culture.
 If you have a chance to come here, let’s spend your valuable time discovering it.

 Ghanian Dishes For Breakfast To Provide You Full Energy